BACK TO CONTENTS

 Felt washers were further used for: clutch nut, gear change pawl carrier, wheel hub bearings (both sides), inside primary chaincase between footrest tube and outer casing.
 Between the top frame tube and the petrol tank 2 sheet rubber patches were applied, on "later" bikes (post 1942) these rubber patches were replaced by pieces of felt.

-I also added a felt washer between the magneto and the timing chain case.
+I also added a non standard felt washer between the magneto and the timing chain case.

 Gearbox main axle dished spring washer